 Did you know that sunshine can stimulate your body to release the feel-good hormone serotonin?
 For many of us, our jobs require us to be inside all day, and it is amazing what a little fresh air can do for our moods.
-With the weather changing from obscenely hot to just moderately hot, now is the time to get outdoors.
 One thing I love about Gainesville is how many options there are for outside activities.
 Just because Florida is flat doesn’t mean you can’t find some killer hiking and biking to satiate your wilderness spirit.
 Here are some local spots to workout in Gainesville that are not the gym!

 La Chua Trail (Hiking)

 4801 Camp Ranch road, Gainesville, FL 32641

 For opportunities to witness nature, no other trail comes close.
 You can see alligators in their natural habitat along with wild horses and the occasional hog.
 The trail is about 1.5 miles to an observation deck, so round trip is about 3 miles.
 It is great for families and visitors to Gainesville, but it is not good for pets!

 This 16-mile paved trail runs from southeast Gainesville at Boulware Springs Park to the town of Hawthorne.
 Each mile is marked on this paved and well-maintained path.
 It is relatively flat and provides a beautiful ride or run.

 Located off of Millhopper road, this geological wonder is a must see.
 The sinkhole has been visited since the 1880s.
 Stairs wind down about 120 feet to the bottom of the sink.
 Small streams and lush vegetation lead the way down this iconic landmark.
 It is great for exercising as well as leisure, depending on how you attack the stairs.

 3315 NW Fifth Ave., Gainesville, FL 32607